-In 2015, more than a million migrants and refugees crossed into Europe, sparking a crisis as countries struggled to cope with the influx, and creating division in the EU over how best to deal with resettling people.
+In 2015, more than one million migrants and refugees crossed into Europe, sparking a crisis as countries struggled to cope with the influx, and creating division in the EU over how best to deal with resettling people.
 Since then, Greece – a frontline state – has borne the brunt of this burden.

-1. Greece is Europe’s frontline
+Greece is Europe’s frontline

 Europe must step up to the plate